 Running a Discovery Import Profile

-Discovery import profiles allow you to import records from external sources or update records that you have already imported from an external source.
+Discovery import profiles enable you to import records from external sources or update records that you have already imported from an external source.

 Because the import assigns a unique MMS ID to each record based on the specified identifier in the import profile, subsequent imports of the same record (regardless of the import profile used) updates the existing record and does not create a new record.

-If records were imported with one discovery import profile and updated with a second discovery import profile, the search scope for those records will be changed to reflect the data source code and label of the second discovery import profile.
-If you had created conditions for the original data source in a local data scope, they will need to be updated to reflect the change to the data source.
+If records are imported with one discovery import profile and updated with a second discovery import profile, the search scope for those records are changed to reflect the data source code and label of the second discovery import profile.
+If you had created conditions for the original data source in a local data scope, they must be updated to reflect the change to the data source.